jsloop42/dreamlisp/README.md

 #### and/n

 Evaluates expressions one at a time.
-If any expression returns `false`, the function returns with the result, else continues evaluation till the last expression is evaluated.
+If any expression returns `false`, the function returns with the result, else continues evaluation until the last expression is evaluated.

 ```
 λ user> (and (= [1] [1]) (= (+ 1 1) 2))